peterkelly/Texpad-API/Readme.md

         return NO;
     }

-This will intercept the url's matching Texpad API's naming scheme, unpack them and pass them to `[TPAPIManager sharedManager]`'s delegate.
-All other urls will be ignored.
+This will intercept any URL open requests matching Texpad API's naming scheme, unpack them and pass them to `[TPAPIManager sharedManager]`'s delegate.
+All other URL schemes will be ignored.

+Please note that all access to `TPAPIManager` should be through the singleton object returned by [TPAPIManager sharedManager].
+Do not instantiate multiple API managers yourself.

-####### Set TPAPIManager's delegate
+###### Set TPAPIManager's delegate

 When a typeset request is returned from Texpad, it will be passed to `[TPAPIManager sharedManager]`'s delegate.

-Implement the `TPAPIManagerDelegate` protocol, in an object then set this object as the shared manager's delegate
+Implement the `TPAPIManagerDelegate` protocol in an object and set this object as the delegate of the shared `TPAPIManager` instance.

     @interface SomeObject : SomeSuperclass <TPAPIManagerDelegate> {